 Definition:

-The main interlock list (MIL), which can be called various other things, define how Safety Instrumented Functions (SIFs) and other critical protective functions relate to process events and system responses.
+The main interlock list (MIL), which can be called various other things, defines how Safety Instrumented Functions (SIFs) and other critical protective functions relate to process events and system responses.
+This document can and will be called many different things.
+This is often done with a spreadsheet tool.

 Key Points:

-• Interlock Lists catalog all automatic trips and shutdown actions.
+- Interlock lists catalog all automatic trips and shutdown actions.

-• Not technically required in a SIS design as other documents such as functional narratives or logic diagrams may be sufficient.
+- Not technically required in a SIS design as other documents such as functional narratives or logic diagrams may be sufficient.

 Example: